Connecting trained SPOT ambassadors with montana educators.

-The focus of the program is professional training for higher education student presenters with mentoring by STEM graduate student managers.
-Through this program, higher education students utilize unique NASA content to become inspirational STEM role models for K-12 students and teachers.
+Higher education students are provided professional training to be certified in presenting on current NASA content with guidance from the STEM graduate student managers.
+Through this program, SPOT ambassadors utilize unique NASA content to deliver interactive presentations to Montana Students.
+These ambassadors become inspirational STEM role models for K-12 students and teachers.

 The interactive SPOT presentations utilize slides, videos, animations, and an inquisitive approach to relay the excitement of new discoveries in space science.
 NASA research and careers here in Montana are highlighted in each show.
 Presentations can be done in a classroom or assembly setting, as long as a screen or blank wall and an electrical outlet are available.
 Each show lasts approximately 45 minutes.